Before the Shot

 -

-If you book two consecutive days, the second day shifts toward refinement, restraint, and developing a repeatable approach you can take anywhere.
+For multi-day sessions, the second day shifts toward refinement, discipline, and developing a repeatable workflow.

 Who This Is For